Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

-What’s a kid supposed to know to be ready for kindergarten?
+What Does a Child Need to Know to be ready for kindergarten?

 Kindergarten Readiness girl with hand on face